Ari Berman: Career

-Berman served successively as rabbinic intern, assistant rabbi, and associate rabbi at The Jewish Center of Manhattan beginning in 1994, and was promoted to be their lead rabbi in 2000.
+Berman served as a rabbinic intern, assistant rabbi, and associate rabbi at The Jewish Center of Manhattan beginning in 1994 and was promoted to be its lead rabbi in 2000.
 He also taught Talmud in the Stone Beit Midrash Program of Yeshiva University starting in 1998.

-In 2008, he left the Jewish Center and moved to Israel, where he completed a Ph.D. in Jewish thought from Hebrew University under the guidance of Dr. Moshe Halbertal, on the topic of Ger Toshav – gentiles who accept the Noahide Laws – in Jewish Law of the Middle Ages.
-He also served as Rosh HaMerkaz, or head, of the Heichal Shlomo Jewish Heritage Center in Jerusalem and was an instructor at Herzog College.
+In 2008, he left the Jewish Center and moved to Israel, where he completed a Ph.D. in Jewish thought from Hebrew University of Jerusalem in 2016 under the guidance of Moshe Halbertal on the topic of Ger Toshav—gentiles who accept the Noahide Laws—in Jewish law of the Middle Ages.
+He also served as Rosh HaMerkaz of the Heichal Shlomo Jewish Heritage Center in Jerusalem and was an instructor at Herzog College.
 While in Israel, he resided in Neve Daniel.

 On November 16, 2016, Berman was named President of Yeshiva University.
 He began his tenure on June 5, 2017, succeeding Richard Joel.
 The formal investiture ceremony took place the following September 10.

+In 2021, he delivered the keynote address at the first Holocaust Commemoration Day event in Dubai.
+He spoke at Brigham Young University in 2023 on the intersection of faith and education.

+Berman delivered the benediction at the second inauguration of Donald Trump in Washington, D.C., on January 20, 2025.
+He was the first American-Israeli to deliver remarks at a presidential inauguration, as well as the second Orthodox rabbi to do so.